keu/docs/guides/error-notifications-in-airflow.md

  5. Define your `on_failure_callback` parameter in your DAG either as a `default_arg` for the whole DAG, or for specific tasks.
 Set it equal to the function you created in the previous step.

-## Airflow Service Level Agreements
+## Airflow service-level agreements

-[Airflow Service Level Agreements (SLAs)](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#slas) are a type of notification that you can use if your tasks take longer than expected to complete.
-If a task takes longer than a maximum amount of time to complete as defined in the SLA, the SLA will be missed and notifications are triggered.
+[Airflow service-level agreements (SLAs)](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#slas) are a type of notification that you can use if your tasks take longer than expected to complete.
+If a task takes longer than the maximum amount of time to complete as defined in the SLA, the SLA will be missed and notifications are triggered.
 This can be useful when you have long-running tasks that might require user intervention after a certain period of time, or if you have tasks that need to complete within a certain period.

 Exceeding an SLA does not stop a task from running.
 If you want tasks to stop running after a certain time, use [timeouts](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#timeouts).